OleksiiKolmoiets/hello-world/README.md

 # hello-world
-My first repository on GitHub
+My first repository on GitHub.
+I want to start using GitHub, thus I am reading a guide for newbies.